aphyr/partitions-post/README.markdown

 share specifics.
 Finally, distributed systems are designed to resist failure, which means *noticeable* outages often depend on complex interactions of failure modes.
-Many applications silently degrade when the network fails, and resulting problems may not be understood for some time--if they are discovered at all.
+Many applications silently degrade when the network fails, and resulting problems may not be understood for some time--if they are understood at all.

 As a result, much of what we know about the failure modes of real-wold